 - Rural health care: Biden in July released a plan focused on bolstering rural parts of the United States through economic initiatives and investments and by expanding access to health care, CNN reports.
 Under the plan, Biden calls for building on the Affordable Care Act as a way to ensure rural U.S. residents can access health coverage and care.
 Biden's plan also calls for increasing funding for community health centers, medical residencies in rural areas, rural hospitals, and telehealth services.

 - Substance misuse: According to the Washington Post's "The Fix," Biden in 1988 supported legislation that lengthened criminal sentences for drug charges.
-However, Biden earlier this year called the legislation a "mistake."
+However, Biden last year called the legislation a "mistake."
 He said, "It was a big mistake when it was made," adding, "It's trapped an entire generation."